youmustfight/ModelUseCards/README.md

 ## Syntax for Business Logic/Prompts (Work in Progress)

 There are two entities we want to document, `ModelBusiness` and `ModelBusinessPrompt`.
 The MBC package will scan all files in a repo for docstrings that contain yaml blocks.
 You can keep whatever documentation you have in them, and just at the bottom append a YAML block enclosed by triple dashes.
-For references, check the /examples directory ([1](https://github.com/youmustfight/model-business-cards/blob/main/examples/story_generator/gen_character_io.py)) ([2](https://github.com/youmustfight/model-business-cards/blob/main/examples/caselaw_summarizer/summarize_caselaw.py))
+For references, check the /examples directory ([example 1](https://github.com/youmustfight/model-business-cards/blob/main/examples/story_generator/gen_character_io.py)) ([example 2](https://github.com/youmustfight/model-business-cards/blob/main/examples/caselaw_summarizer/summarize_caselaw.py))

 `ModelBusiness` docstring example on a python function:
 ```